Hanssen0/Unnaming_Game/docs/en_us/main_source.md

 > First, prepare some important things such as [`Map`](./Map/Map_source.md) or [`World` (No doc yet)](./Map/World_source).
 >
 > Then, define what every keys means.
-I use some classes inherit from [`Command` class](./Interface/Input_header.md) so they can be call through a interface.
+I use some classes inherit from `Command` class, so they can be call through a interface.
 >
 > Finally, we handle inputs in a `while`.
 Notice that we only re-disaply things after something changed.